AudiusProject/hedgehog/README.md

 In addition to the entropy, Hedgehog generates an initialization vector(`iv`), `lookupKey` and `ciphertext`.
 These three values can be securely stored in a database and retrieved from a server to authenticate a user.
 The `iv` is a random hex string generated for each user to secure authentication.
 The `lookupKey` is the email and password combined with a pre-defined, constant, initialization vector(not the same `iv` that's stored in the database).
 This `lookupKey` acts as the primary key in the database to retrieve the `ciphertext` and `iv` values.
 The `ciphertext` is generated using an aes-256-cbc cipher with the `iv` and a key derived from a combination of the user's password and the iv using scrypt and stores the entropy.

 Since entropy is stored in the `ciphertext`, it can be derived from there if we know the `iv` and key(scrypt of user's password and `iv`).
-After the entropy is decrypted, it's stored in the browser on a local `ethereumjs-wallet` object as well as in localSTorage.
+After the entropy is decrypted, it's stored in the browser on a local `ethereumjs-wallet` object as well as in localStorage.
 The encryption and decryption process happens exclusively on the client side with the user's password or entropy never leaving the browser without first being encrypted.

 For API of functions to access and modify wallet state, please see the [API](#api) section